MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 The PID controller is a common *feedback* controller consisting of 3 terms: proportional, integral, and derivative.
 You don't need to know what an integral/derivative is or how it works, only that they are used in PID controllers.

 ## Why?
 It's important to understand that when we're interfacing with electrical components (in this case, motors) the motor has no idea how to get to a certain speed or position.
 All the motor can do is take a given voltage and convert it to rotational speed.
-We need a PID controller to be able to set a motor's position or speed *instead* of an instantaneous voltage that's sent to the motor.
+We need a PID controller to be able to set a motor's position or velocity *instead* of an instantaneous voltage that's sent to the motor.

 >The motor is still being controlled using a voltage, the PID controller just calculates the voltage that the motor needs to smoothly approach the desired state.

 Some common examples of when to use a PID controller include:
-- Controlling the speed / position of a motor
+- Controlling the velocity / position of a motor
 - Controlling the heading of a robot

-> A feedback controller refers to a controller that *responds* to interference (error), we'll cover controllers that can *predict* interference before it happens later on
+> A feedback controller refers to a controller that *responds* to interference (error), we'll cover controllers that can *predict* interference before it happens later on.

 We'll explain PID controllers by going through each term individually, building off the term before it.